w3c/opentrack-cg/spec/competition-types/README.md

 This taxonomy of types of competitions aims at classifying the event according to the competition level, scope, permits and other specific information.

+This document is a draft.
+Feel free to suggest changes and additions.

 |  CODE | DETAILS | Track & Field | Combined Events | Road Running | Road Walking | Governing Body |
 | --------- | ------- | ------------- | --------------- | ------------ | ------------ | -------------- |
 | OW | Olympic Games | x | x | x | x | World Athletics |